 The waters around Glacier Bay are rich with salmon and giant halibut.
 Eagle's Nest Lodge has landed halibut over 400 pounds.
 Halibut from 100-300 pounds are caught on a regular basis.
 Their boats average a 100 pound plus fish per boat, per day.
 Other species include salmon, lingcod, rockfish and yelloweye also known as red snapper.

 Season: Halibut fishing is excellent here from May through September.

 May 20 thru June 30: is king salmon season.
 Dolly Varden, sockeye, and silvers are in the local rivers.

-Boats: 28-feet long boats and have an enclosed cabin with a stand-up head (toilet) and heater.
+Boats: 28-foot boats with an enclosed heated cabin and a stand-up head (toilet).
+The boats have a large fish deck and all of the latest electronic equipment.
 Boats accommodate up to six anglers; parties of four or more may reserve the entire boat.
-The Lodge has a large fish deck and all of the latest electronic equipment.

 Glacier Bay Eagle's Nest Lodge

 Eagle's Nest Lodge is just a short van ride to the marina where the boats are docked.
 The Lodge accommodates up to 20 guests in seven comfortable rooms.
 Bedrooms vary from two beds in a room with a full ensuite